jcconnell/python-magicseaweed/README.md

 *class* ForecastDataPoint
 ---------------------------------------------

-Contains data about a forecast at a particular time.
+Contains data about a forecast at a particular time and the HTTP response from Magicseaweed.

 Data points have many attributes, but **not all of them are always available**.
 Some commonly used ones are:
-  - **localTime**
+  - **localTimestamp**
     - The time at which the forecast begins, adjusted for the spot's timezone.
   - **swell_maxBreakingHeight**
     - A numerical value representing the height of the maxmimum wave for this forecast.